tonimurfid/RNN_Google_Stock/README.md

 ## Overview

-This is a project for predicting the future stock prices of Google (GOOGL) using a Recurrent Neural Network (RNN) model.
+This is a project for predicting the future stock prices of Google using a Recurrent Neural Network (RNN) model.
 The project was developed as part of the DeepLearning course on Udemy.

 ## Dataset

-The dataset used in this project is the historical stock prices of Google (GOOGL) from 2015 to 2023.
+The dataset used in this project is the historical stock prices of Google from 2012 to 2017.
 The data includes the following features:

 - Date